alexluigit/xvimux/README.md

 # xvimux

-x-vim-tmux navigator
+A x-vim-tmux navigator

-It just knows when to handle control to your window manager
+- It just knows when to handle control to your window manager

 ## Usage: